jakeoid/disccord/README.md

 ## Credits

 The stylesheet for this document was contributed by @TheBITLINK#3141, @Ovyerus#9586 and @jakeoid#6284.
+The banne image/icon for this add-on was created by @Roadcrosser#3657.

 ### Disclaimer
  - Yes, we know this is hacky